-Lastly, even if you decide to record pages with personal data without masking, you can still protect visitors’ privacy and remain GDPR-compliant.
+Finally, even if you opt to record web pages containing personal data without implementing masks, Smartlook takes steps to protect personal data as required under applicable privacy laws.
 You just need to notify visitors that their data might be recorded by third parties and then use Smartlook’s Privacy by Design section to show people what data you have about them and delete it if necessary.

 Further reading on this topic:

 - General information about the GDPR and Smartlook

 - Technical documentation on user consent and sensitive data

 Best practice #3: Filter session recordings to find the ones you need fast

 Session recording tools often produce hundreds of hours of video, making it impractical to watch every single user session.

 This is where filters come in.
 Filters allow you to quickly find relevant session recordings, based on certain criteria.